 3. Get Professional Indemnity Insurance.
 Why?

 Most facility owners/operators will require you to be insured with ‘public liability and professional indemnity insurance’ to protect you against potential legal action from clients and members.

 Network Members can take out Network Insurance which covers a fitness professional’s specific needs.
 Other insurance is available, but Network Insurance is the most affordable option if you are a Network Member.
 HERE is where you can find out more.

 4. Get to work!

 So, now you know what to do, you can set the ball rolling on your fitness career.
 It’s an amazing industry to work in.
-At Network, we believe that the membership we offer – coupled with Fitness Australia or Physical Activity Australia registration – makes you more employable, keeps you connected to developments in our industry and supports the development of a long and successful career.
+At Network, we believe that the membership we offer – coupled with fitness industry registration – makes you more employable, keeps you connected to developments in our industry and supports the development of a long and successful career.